This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the

-That brought me to this okra and tomatoes recipe, which Anita declared to be the best side dish I’ve ever made.
+That brought me to this okra and tomatoes recipe, which my wife declared to be the best side dish I’ve ever made.
 And I have to agree, it’s the perfect side dish.
 It has that cooked-all-day flavor, but without the fuss.
 Perfect on a cool day for sure.
 Oh, and no, I didn’t add corn, but you could.
-Anita’s not the biggest fan of the corn part of the canned version, so she liked this even more!
+My wife’s not the biggest fan of the corn part of the canned version, so she liked this even more!

 I couldn’t find fresh okra (sadly, it can be hard to come by here in Indiana) so I used frozen, which worked out wonderfully.
 You can add a can of corn kernels (about a cup or so frozen) if you wish, but this dish is really great as it is.

 I’m contemplating adding smoked sausage next time (update: try my smothered okra and tomatoes with shrimp and andouille!).
 The okra and tomatoes has that sort of gumbo feel to it, and a little smoked sausage would take it from a side dish to a main course in no time.

 If you love okra as much as I do you’ll also want to make my okra giardiniera.
 It’s crazy good on a sandwich.